Entrepreneurship is a tricky business. It is a journey filled with rewards, failures, and uncertainties alike.

 For entrepreneurs, compound interest is a simple yet incredibly important lesson in persistence and thinking long-term.

-You can apply this concept to all facets of your business – be it the efforts to retain your customers or to forge business relationships.
+You can apply this concept to all facets of your business – be it the efforts to keep your customers or to forge business relationships.

-Furthermore, you have to keep doing the right things over and over again to see its compound effect.
+Furthermore, you have to keep doing the right things repeatedly to see its compound effect.
 It not only builds your reputation but also helps you get direct or indirect monetary returns in the long run.

 For example, if you keep treating your employees well, they’ll want to keep working with you and be willing to invest their time and efforts to grow your business.